 Djordjevic’s live performances and recordings have been broadcast on radio stations worldwide.

-Mr. Djordjevic is on the piano faculty of the Music Institute of Chicago and maintains his own private studio.
+Mr. Djordjevic is on the piano faculty of the Music Institute of Chicago and maintains his own private studios in Park Ridge and Hinsdale, Illinois.

 "[Alexander Djordjevic] ... has the key to the peculiar and meditative world of the works from Liszt's late years.
 Djordjevic simply plays the sixteen pieces of different length without any kind of mannerism and with a poetic approach, finding the character and appeal of each piece."The Jury of the 35th Annual Liszt Ferenc International Grand Prix du Disque Hungarian Liszt Society